SarahCreager/reading-note/code301/class02.md

 ### When do we re-render our application?

-When the state of an application is changed, the application will re-render.This is why state is used when you need to re-render or update the application based on something the user has done.
+When the state of an application is changed, the application will re-render.
+This is why state is used when you need to re-render or update the application based on something the user has done.

 ### What are some examples of things that we could store in state?

 In the video some examples were:

-* A counter: this is something that will need to be updated and re-rendered based on the action is is counting.
+* A counter: this is something that will need to be updated and re-rendered based on the action is counting.

-* A form: this is something that will be updated by user as information is inputted into the form.
+* A form: this is something that will be updated by the user as information is inputted into the form.

 [Back to Homepage](../README.md)